R3Conclave/conclave-core-sdk/docs/docs/index.md

    persist (sealed) data.
 [Learn more](architecture.md#mail)
 1. :jigsaw: **New feature!** You can now compile your entire enclave ahead of time using [GraaalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/).
 This gives you access to a much better JVM than in prior releases, with faster enclaves that use less RAM.
+The performance improvement can be between 4x and 12x faster than in prior releases.
 1. :jigsaw: **New feature!** New mock API for unit testing enclaves and for easy debugging between the host and enclave.
    [Learn more](writing-hello-world.md#mock)
 1. :jigsaw: **New feature!** You can now produce enclaves on macOS!
 Just follow the instructions as you would on a Linux